openstack/python-openstackclient/doc/source/man/openstack.rst

 The following environment variables can be set to alter the behaviour of :program:`openstack`.
 Most of them have corresponding command-line options that take precedence if set.

+:envvar:`OS_AUTH_PLUGIN`
+    The authentication plugin to use when connecting to the Identity service, its version must match the Identity API version

 :envvar:`OS_AUTH_URL`
     Authentication URL

+:envvar:`OS_URL`
+    Service URL (when using the service token)

 :envvar:`OS_DOMAIN_NAME`
     Domain-level authorization scope (name or ID)